ctools/ctools/doc/source/users/user_manual/iact_analysis/analysis.rst

   End time (CTA MET in seconds) [0.0]
   Output event list or observation definition file [selected_events.fits] selected_obs.xml

 For IACT analysis, it is recommended to use the hidden parameter ``usethres="DEFAULT"``.
 This instructs :ref:`ctselect` to extract the safe energy range from the instrument response functions and apply them to the data.
 This safe energy range is thus superior to the energy limit passed via the user parameters.
 In addition, to analyse the complete field of view, the parameter ``usepnt=yes`` uses, for each observation, the pointing position as centre for the selection radius.
-The radius parameter is dependent on the intrument, for an instrument with a 5 degree field of view, a radius of 2.5 degrees seems reasonable.
+The radius parameter is dependent on the intrument, for an instrument with a 5° field of view, a radius of 2.5° seems reasonable.
 The time selection is not applied in the above example; specifying 0 as start and end time skips the time selection.
 For time-resolved analysis, it is important to know the MET time that is required to extract.
 The result of the selection step is written into the observation XML file ``selected_obs.xml``, which now contains references to the new selected event FITS files.

 Unbinned analysis
 -----------------
 Once the data is selected, the easiest way to analyse is an unbinned analysis.
-Note that the input model XML file must now contain the background models and source components to describe the field of view.
+Note that the input model definition XML file must now contain the background models and source components to describe the field of view.

 .. code-block:: bash